jmvedrine/moodle-qtype_multichoiceset/README.md

 Adriane Boyd (adrianeboyd@gmail.com), later maintained by Jean-Michel Vedrine (vedrine@vedrine.net) and is now maintained by Eoin Campbell.

-This version can be used with Moodle 3.0 to 3.4 versions.
+This version can be used with Moodle 3.x versions.

 The official git repository of this question type is now https://github.com/ecampbell/moodle-qtype_multichoiceset